Creating a union constitution

 Objects or purposes

-A union’s constitution or rules must define its purpose or ‘objects’.
+Your union’s constitution must define its purpose or ‘objects’.
 They:

 • may also include objects related to members non-employment interests, for example, providing scholarships for the education of member's children, running holiday homes, securing discount arrangements with retailers.